JessChampion/lux-toggle/README.md

     -   **group**:    close siblings when another in the same group is opened.
     -   **outside**:  always close on click outside

+-   `data-lux-toggle-menu` set `true` , (defaults to false) to indicate that the toggle expands a menu.
+    This adds the extra aria tag `aria-haspopup` which indicates a popup menu to screen readers.
+    This should only be used where the target is a menu, it may cause accessibility issues

 Accessibility support includes:
     -   Keyboard navigation
+    -   Automatic applications of `tabindex=0` to toggles and close button if not manually specified.
     -   Automatic application of aria-expanded and aria-controls tags to target and toggles.
+    -   Supports menu mode to set aria-haspopup on menus

 ## Installation & Usage
 ### Installation